Chirunavvutho: Plot

-Later, it revealed that Pratap is Aruna's lover who cheated her for the sake of Sandhya's property then he secretly meets Aruna and backing his decision to cheat her, which says he founds a better life than her by marrying Sandhya like she discriminated her paternal cousin Venu and he proposes to Aruna to "keep her"out of wedlock.
-Then furious Aruna slaps Pratap and warns him not to enter her life back.
-Then Venu, who hides in the back door and appreciates Aruna for her courage and warns Pratap for his misbehavior.
+Later, it is revealed that Pratap is Aruna's lover who cheated her for the sake of Sandhya's property.
+Then he secretly meets Aruna and supports his decision to cheat her by saying that he would find a better life than her by marrying Sandhya, just like how she had discriminated against her cousin Venu, and he proposes to Aruna to "keep her" out of wedlock.
+Then furious Aruna slaps Pratap and warns him not to reenter her life.
+Then Venu, who listened to all of this standing in the back door, appreciates Aruna for her courage and warns Pratap for his misbehaviour.
 Then opportunistic Pratap makes mends with both that they do not ruin his marriage with Sandhya.
 Then Venu confidently accepts it and predicts that Sandhya will leave Pratap soon and bang him out from his house.

-Meanwhile, Sandhya, caught in confusion, between both of them asks her mother about her definition of love.
+Meanwhile, Sandhya, caught in confusion between both of them, asks her mother about her definition of love.
 Her mother advises: "It's better to marry a person who loves you than marrying a person whom you love."

 Those words changed the mind and heart of Sandhya, and she decided to accept Venu's proposal.
 Then Sandhya turns a runaway bride and goes to Venu's house to ask his hand for marriage.
 But Venu, who has his own attitude and wisdom, makes Sandhya confident and return her to the wedding.

-Then he talks with Pratap in private and blackmails him to reveal his past relationship with Aruna then he won't get a penny out-of this Then he offers a 1 crore cheque to Pratap for the dropping out on marriage (which was given by Sandhya's father who knows the relationship through his daughter later he gives the cheque to Venu at his home for forgetting Sandhya) Pratap graciously accepts the amount and get the acceptance through Sandhya's father who is in shock for looking the events.
-Then Venu and Sandhya happily married with the support of Pratap, Sandhya's father no option left he becomes a silent spectator in the marriage.
+Then Venu talks with Pratap in private and blackmails him that he would receive nothing if his past relationship with Aruna is revealed.
+Then he offers a cheque of 1 crore rupees to Pratap for dropping out of wedding (which was previously given to him by Sandhya's father to forget his daughter).
+Pratap graciously accepts the amount.
+Then Venu and Sandhya marry with the support of Pratap, while Sandhya's father, with no option left, becomes a silent spectator at the wedding.

-Later, Pratap lies to Sandhya's father that Venu emotionally blackmailed him to marry Sandhya or else he commits suicide.
-That's why to support his true love, he sacrificed Sandhya to him.
-Then Sandhya's father impressed with his attitude and tells him that weather he could have another daughter he would marry her only to him and then the film ends when Sandhya's father announced that he canceled the cheque which he had given to Venu in front of jaw-dropped Pratap.
+Later, Pratap lies to Sandhya's father that Venu emotionally blackmailed him so he would kill himself if he couldn't marry Sandhya and that's why to support his true love, he had sacrificed Sandhya to him.
+Then Sandhya's father, impressed with his attitude and tells him that if he had another daughter then he would've betrothed her to him and the film ends when Sandhya's father says to Pratap that he canceled the cheque which he had given to Venu in front of jaw-dropped Pratap.